What does a dehumidifier do, its pros and cons

 Can I use a dehumidifier in a cold climate?

-Desiccant dehumidifiers are better suited for colder climates, as compressor models may struggle in low temperatures.
+Desiccant dehumidifiers are better suited for cold climates, as compressor models can struggle in low temperatures.
 Check the model’s operating temperature range before purchasing.

 Conclusion